Do you want to allow your users to save and resume their WordPress forms before submission?

 Often people don’t submit a form if it takes a lot of time to complete.
 Having a save and resume feature for your WordPress forms can solve this issue.

 It offers your visitors the flexibility to complete the form whenever they want, as they don’t have to do it in one go.
-As a result, you get more form submissions and reduce form abandonment.
+As a result, you can get more form submissions and reduce form abandonment.

 That being said, let’s look at how you can add the save and continue functionality in WordPress forms.